-Most young people require a sports physical before they can take part in school athletics or activities — at least when the season is predictable.
+Most young people require a sports physical before they can take part in school athletics or activities.

 - Patients are screened for COVID-19 exposure and symptoms.